robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-07-06]

+- There are new `NoteEvent::PolyModulation` and `NoteEvent::MonoAutomation` as
+  part of polyphonic modulation support for CLAP plugins.

 ## [2022-07-05]

 - The `ClapPlugin::CLAP_HARD_REALTIME` constant was moved to the general